mikemartinez99/mikemartinez99.github.io/_posts/2026-04-10-UMAPs-The-Dangers-of-Confidently-Misinterpreting-Your-Data.md

 - **Always** validate everything with marker genes or differential expression results.
 Be honest about uncertainty.
 **Never** base biological conclusions solely on UMAP distances.

+**❌ Don't say:** "These clusters are close together, suggesting shared developmental origins"
+**✅ Instead say:** "These populations share expression of marker genes X, Y, Z"

+**❌ Don't say:** "Cluster A is more related to B than C based on proximity"
+**✅ Instead say:** "Pseudotime analysis suggests cluster A differentiates toward B"

+**❌ Don't say:** "The large size of this cluster indicates high heterogeneity"
+**✅ Instead say:** "This population contains X cells and shows variable expression of..."

 ## Conclusion: UMAP is a Tool, Not a Microscope

 UMAP is not looking *at* your cells; it's creating a *representation* of them optimized for human visual pattern recognition.
 It's more like an artist's interpretation than a photograph.